heritai/adoptima-marketing-dashboard/README.md

 ## ⚠️ Disclaimer

-This project is a demonstration using synthetic data, built purely for educational and illustrative purposes.
+This project is a demonstration using synthetic data, built primarily for educational and illustrative purposes.
 The models and insights provided are simplified and should **not** be used for actual business decisions without thorough validation against real-world data and expert consultation.

 ## 📞 Support